DavidQuigley/aardvark/README.md

 3) Define a read object to realign in that region
 4) Realign the read and assess whether it creates a reversion

-In real use cases, all of the reads in a region are automatically read from a BAM file and the pathogenic mutation can be read from a VCF file of candidate locations.
-In this use case, most of the reads will not harbor a reversion.
-AARDVARK ships with wrappers that allow users to perform searches from the command line without writing any R code.
+In real use cases, all of the reads in a region are automatically read from a BAM file and the pathogenic mutation can be read from a VCF file of candidate locations (see below).
+AARDVARK ships with command-line scripts that allow users to use AARDVARK without writing any R code.

 **Example**